 Easy access in the car

-Keep any medical supplies easily accessible, including things like sunblock (and aloe for when you inevitably miss a spot) and bug spray.
+Keep any medical supplies easily accessible as well as things like sunblock (and aloe for when you inevitably miss a spot) and bug spray.
 If you’re prone to athlete’s foot and will be doing a lot of hiking, throw in some spray or powder to keep that at bay.

 Don’t forget duct tape for putting over blisters and make sure to include your preferred method of splinter removal – I opted for tweezers.

 Calculate how much clothing to bring based on how long you’ll go between access to a washing machine.
-Always through in a few extra underwear, socks, or even other layers if it’s going to be really hot.
+Always throw in a few extra underwear, socks, and other undergarments if you’ll be getting sweaty a lot.

 Packing extra of the little things like batteries or ways to light a fire (ie matches as a back-up to your lighter) will save you in a pinch since those things never happen when you’re close to civilization.